ramgopireddy/rhacm-workshop/04.Application-Lifecycle/README.md

 ...
 ```

-Create the ManagedClusterSetBinding resource to bind the `local-cluster` ManagedClusterSet resource to the `openshift-gitops` resource.
+Create the ManagedClusterSetBinding resource to bind the `**local-cluster**` ManagedClusterSet resource to the `openshift-gitops` resource.
 Creating the ManagedClusterSetBinding resource will allow ArgoCD to access `local-cluster` information and import it into its management stack.

 ```
-<hub> $ cat >> managedclustersetbinding.yaml << EOF
+cat >> managedclustersetbinding.yaml << EOF
 ---
 apiVersion: cluster.open-cluster-management.io/v1beta2
 kind: ManagedClusterSetBinding